19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Level.md

 ## Max Level

-By default, 10 is the max level for a PC.
+Level 10 is the max level for a PC.
 The GM may create their own rules for higher level play.

 ## NPCs Level